lambdaclass/concrete/docs/ARITHMETIC_POLICY.md

-The staged path is `#[overflow_checked]` first: functions opt into these preconditions explicitly, the audit shows which arithmetic sites are covered, and release profiles can later require the attribute or an equivalent checked arithmetic profile for selected code.
+The staged path is `#[overflow_checked]` first: functions opt into these preconditions explicitly, the audit shows which arithmetic sites are covered, and release policies can later require the attribute or equivalent arithmetic- site evidence for selected code.

 ---